europeana/EuropeanaCopeBolt/extensions/bundles/europeana/zohoimport/README.md

 What resources will be loaded can be configured in the `zohoimport.europeana.yml` in the extension configuration directory.

+When everything is configured an overview can be displayed with the following nut command: `php app/nut zoho:import`

-When everything is configured the import can be performed with the following nut command: `php app/nut zoho:import`
+When everything is configured the import can be performed with the following nut command: `php app/nut zoho:import full`

+If an import has stalled, failed or was otherwise aborted the import can be continued with the following nut command: `php app/nut zoho:import full --fast-forward=5`

 ## More information